Collegeville, Pennsylvania: Politics and government

 Collegeville has a city manager form of government with a mayor and a seven-member borough council.
+The members are as follows: President Catherine Kernen, Vice President Gary Hoffmann, President Pro Tempore Craig Farr, and councilpersons Valarie Beckius, Marion McKinney, Kathy Costello, and Damien Brewster.
 The current mayor is Aidsand Wright-Riggins.

 The borough is part of the Fourth Congressional District (represented by Rep. Madeleine Dean), the 150th State House District (represented by Rep. Joe Webster) and the 24th State Senate District (represented by Sen. Tracy Pennycuick).

 State Correctional Institution – Phoenix is a state prison of the Pennsylvania Department of Corrections in Skippack Township; it has a Collegeville postal address.